 A retroactively eligible beneficiary is entitled to receive Medicaid covered services and to be reimbursed by the provider for all money paid during the retroactive period except for any third-party payments or cost-sharing amounts.
-The qualified provider can file for reimbursement with Medicaid for these services.
+The qualified provider may file for reimbursement with Medicaid for these services.

-Medicaid shall cover Substance Abuse Intensive Outpatient Program for an eligible beneficiary who is either an adolescent aged ten to seventeen (10-17) or an adult 18 years of age and older who meets the criteria in Section 3.0 of this policy.
+Medicaid shall cover Substance Abuse Comprehensive Outpatient Treatment for an eligible beneficiary who is 18 years of age and older and meets the criteria in Section 3.0 of this policy.